Updated: December 13, 2017

 Day-to-day management of CBC programs rests with an Executive Director, who reports to the CBC Leadership and Provosts.
 A core Program Management Staff, whose members are distributed among the different CBC campuses, assist with ongoing operations.

-CBC awards are made on the basis of scientific merit and are evaluated by the Scientific Review Board (SRB) composed of equal numbers of scientists from consortium institutions who serve on a volunteer basis.
-The board advises the Scientific Directors and works closely with the Executive Director to define and implement the specifics of the particular award program.
+CBC Catalyst awards are made on the basis of scientific merit and are evaluated by the Catalyst Review Board (CRB; in Phase 1 known as Scientific Review Board, or SRB) composed of equal numbers of scientists from consortium institutions who serve on a volunteer basis.
+The board advises the Scientific Directors and works closely with the Executive Director to define and implement the specifics of the Catalyst Award program.